All posts by Kevin Brewer

 Basking in Sheryl’s presence and craving firsthand information, as we ate our soup, I asked endless questions, and she struggled to describe what Tom’s death had done to the fraternity—to them all.
 Sheryl was bright and intuitive.
 She impressed me with her candid assessment of our friends and their suffering, but her accounts left me deeply concerned.
 Scott, I knew, was traumatized.
 I was worried about him.
 It was not a therapeutic age.
 Post-traumatic stress disorder was little known or discussed outside a military context, and I really didn’t know how to help.
 In the face of something so terrible, all one could do was listen, when possible, and try to be a good friend.
 Even that was not easy.
 Scott, himself, recently commented that it was a time of expensive phone calls that, as students, none of us could afford to make.
 “Professional” help, though available, was not promoted then as it would be today.
 In a recent conversation, Ann wrote succinctly and with regret, “There was no such thing as grief counseling back then.”

-Beyond my concern for Scott, Ann, and my other friends, in the weeks that followed Sheryl’s visit, I tried not to think too much about the situation in Knoxville, though I would witness it soon enough.
+In the weeks following Sheryl’s visit, the days became shorter, and the shadows, both real and imagined, became longer.
+I was not myself.
+There was no one to talk with except on the phone.
+I lost weight.
+I didn’t sleep well and sometimes had nightmares.
+Often, I heard noises at night.
+Simple tasks like laundry and washing the dishes seemed impossible.
+I tried to focus—on school, on the presidential election (a welcome distraction), on the future.
+Beyond my concern for Scott, Ann, and my other friends, I tried not to think too much about what was happening in Knoxville, though I would know soon enough.
 On November 5, U.T. would host Boston College for the 1988 homecoming game.
 It was a dismal season.
 A pall had fallen over the campus, and football had not been spared.
 The Volunteers had lost six of their first seven games, defeating, in another ironic twist for me, only Memphis State.
 I would go to the game, or to Knoxville anyway, see Sheryl and my friends, and try to understand what had happened in August and since.

 Ron Powers, a new friend from law school who was also a U.T. alumnus, made the trip with me on November 4.
 Ron was personable and kind, and I was grateful for his company and his financial help.
 On the drive, we talked of our undergraduate lives—of our friends, our courses, and our teachers.
 My mind wandered to Professor Calfee at U.T. and my American literature class of two years before.
 It was while writing for that class that I had run across F. Scott Fitzgerald’s mournful essay, “My Lost City.”
 I was strangely drawn to this short piece and had read it a dozen times in two years.
 Part of an anthology, The Crack-Up, “My Lost City” was a meditation on Fitzgerald’s tormented love for and simultaneous hate for New York.
 He loved the city because it had made him, because it embodied his loftiest hopes and dreams, and because it seemed everything he had ever wanted.
 He hated it because he knew that he could never be worthy of it; that its magic was transient, illusory, even; and that he would lose it in the end.
 I was apprehensive, and the parallels were not lost on me.
 Fitzgerald loved New York too much, I reflected.
 You can love something too much.